INDIA TEMPLES

 Outside of Bikaner, next to a normal garbage dump, hundreds of dead cows, most from intestinal obstructions from eating plastic, were deposited.
 The rotting bodies were being fed upon by packs of dogs!
 Holy cow!

-VARANASI (pop 1.2 million), the most important Hindu religious city in India and one of the longest continuously inhabited cities in the world (it was previously known as Kachi and then Benares).
+VARANASI (pop 1.2 million) is the most important Hindu religious city in India and one of the longest continuously inhabited cities in the world (it was previously known as Kachi and then Benares).
 Dying here relieves one from continuing on the circle of life.

 Many come here to bathe in the early morning for sunrise, to wash away the sins of a lifetime in the sacred, incredibly polluted water.
-People wash their clothes in it, and amazingly, despite the water, the clothes look clean.
-And most famously, they come to be cremated here.
+People wash their clothes in it and despite the water, the clothes look clean.
+Most famously, they come to be cremated here.
 Dying in Varanasi offers ‘moksha’ or liberation from the cycle of birth and death, making the city the beating heart of the Hindu universe.
-It is a unique place and walking along the ghats will live long in memory.
+It is a unique place and walking along the ghats will live long in your memory.

 The only things not eligible for cremation are animals, people who are already pure (pregnant women, children under 10, and sadhus), people who have died from leprosy or smallpox (to avoid releasing the germs) and people killed by snakebite (snakes are holy).
 These are taken to the middle of the river, weighed down with stones and sunk.
 For the rest, cremation cleans their sins and their spirits are released into the air to go to heaven.
 There are two ghats where all the cremations take place and I watched the process for several hours at Manikarnika, the largest of the two.